Types of Degrees African Languages Majors Are Getting

 Online African Languages Programs

-In the 2018-2019 academic year, 3 schools offered some type of African languages program.
+In 2018-2019, 3 schools offered a African program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|